matebuteler/mbo/README.md

-# mbo
+# MatebutePCOptimizer
-Optimizer I made when I was 7.
+Optimizer I made back when I was 7.
 Really just a fancy script.

 Flagged as malware by many antivirus softwares, I have no idea why but it's probably because of a feature called "FixItNow" that shows an annoying pop-up every hour and tries to free RAM.